 Big Green Lake has a phosphorus concentration above optimal standards (17.0 µg/L instead of the target of 15.0 µg/L) and the lake is currently impaired for low levels of dissolved oxygen near its thermocline (target of 5.0 mg/L), potentially caused by excessive phosphorus loading.
+As of 2018, Big Green Lake is not listed as impaired for its high phosphorus concentrations, but water quality trends indicate that may be a possibility in the near-term.

+These symptoms indicate that, over the long-term, Big Green Lake’s water quality is not what it once was.
+Long-term monitoring, sediment cores, and other data also indicate that the lake’s water quality is degrading.

+The goal of the LMPT is to protect, improve, and ultimately restore Green Lake’s water quality—back to an oligotrophic lake—to meet the needs of future generations.
+Specifically, the LMPT has water quality goals of:

+By 2025, achieve a 20% phosphorus reduction of controllable phosphorus sources across the watershed, to 13,300 pounds per year.

+By 2040, in approximately 20 years, achieve an in-lake phosphorus concentration below 15 µg/L, which is the water quality criteria for Big Green Lake, by. require reducing phosphorus loading by 44% in the watershed to meet the estimated loading capacity of Big Green Lake, as determined in the Upper Fox-Wolf TMDL [93].
+More research will help to better understanding the phosphorus loading reductions required to reach this in-lake phosphorus concentration

+By 2070, in approximately 50 years, return Green Lake to an oligotrophic lake by achieving an in-lake phosphorus concentration of 12 µg/L. This is the same long-term water quality goal outlined in the 2013 LMP [4].

+Furthermore, the LMPT recommends working closely with the WDNR to develop criteria for de-listing Green Lake for low dissolved oxygen in its metalimnion.
+Currently, the LMPT is not aware of any criteria to de-list lakes for a metalimnetic oxygen minima.
+Green Lake’s water quality criteria is currently 5 mg/L of dissolved oxygen.
+Once these criteria are developed, the LMPT has a long-term goal of improving the lake’s metalimnetic oxygen minima to the point that it is no longer listed as impaired for low dissolved oxygen.

-These symptoms indicate that, over the long-term, Big Green Lake’s water quality is not what it once was. goal——, which is the water quality criteria for Big Green Lake [93][4][87]Reducing phosphorus loading is a substantial undertaking and the lake’s retention time of approximately 20 years means meaningful, measurable changes will take decades to materialize.
-Therefore, the LMPT is committed to building on its legacy of ambitious conversation practices to achieve the goal of a cleaner, healthier lake.
+Reducing phosphorus loading is a substantial undertaking and the lake’s retention time of approximately 20 years means meaningful, measurable changes will take decades to materialize.
+Therefore, the LMPT is committed to building on its legacy of ambitious conversation practices and incorporating new, innovative technology to achieve the goal of a cleaner, healthier lake.

 The 2020 Upper Fox-Wolf TMDL [2] lists the following benefits from reducing phosphorus loading: